-One of the guiding principles NHTSA considers in determining the priorities of our rulemaking projects is to protect the public against unreasonable risk of death or injury in highoccupancy vehicles.
-In 2007, NHTSA published a comprehensive plan to research improvements to bus safety, entitled, "NHTSA's Approach to Motorcoach Safety."2 In the plan, the term "motorcoach" referred to intercity transport buses.
+One of the guiding principles NHTSA considers in determining the priorities of our rulemaking projects is to protect the public against unreasonable risk of death or injury in high-occupancy vehicles.
+In 2007, NHTSA published a comprehensive plan to research improvements to bus safety, entitled, "NHTSA's Approach to Motorcoach Safety."
+In the plan, the term "motorcoach" referred to intercity transport buses.
 This plan was developed in direct response to several National Transportation Safety Board (NTSB) recommendations and also to address several crashes that occurred since the recommendations were issued.
-NHTSA's plan identified as our highest priorities four specific areas where we can most effectively address open expeditiously.
-The four priority areas were: (1) passenger ejection; (2) rollover structural integrity; (3) emergency egress; and (4) fire safety.3
+NHTSA's plan identified as our highest priorities four specific areas where we can most effectively address open NTSB recommendations in the near-term, and also improve the safety of the buses most expeditiously.
+The four priority areas were: (1) passenger ejection; (2) rollover structural integrity; (3) emergency egress; and (4) fire safety.